Lost & Found Category | Page 347 of 502 | The Ring Finders

 Don’t let the County beach cleaning machines take your lost valuable, call as soon as possible!
 I will work hard, using the most up to date metal detectors, to help you find what you thought might never be found again.
 I search, Beverly Hills, Hermosa Beach, Huntington Beach, Long Beach, Los Angeles, Malibu, Manhattan Beach, Newport Beach, Northridge, Pasadena, Redondo Beach, Santa Monica, Seal Beach, Simi Valley, Thousand Oaks, Torrance, Venice Beach, Zuma Beach, and all parks, yards, gardens, and ponds (to 5 foot depths) in all of Orange County, all of Los Angeles County, and Ventura County.

-Mini Urn lost in the sand at Santa Monica Beach, CA…Found and Happily Returned.
+iPhone Lost in the Sand at Santa Monica Beach, CA…Found and Returned.

 • from Redondo Beach (California, United States)